isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>I) Registration and Pre-payment for On-Arrival COVID-19 PCR Test</b></i>

-All travellers, **except** those aged two and below in this calendar year (i.e. if the child turns 2 this year, they are exempted even if their actual birthday this year has passed), should <a href="https://safetravel.changiairport.com/#/" target="_blank"> register and pre-pay for their on-arrival COVID-19 PCR test here</a>.
+All travellers, **except** those aged two and below in this calendar year (i.e. a child who turns 2 in this calendar year, they are exempted even if their actual birthday this year has passed), should <a href="https://safetravel.changiairport.com/#/" target="_blank"> register and pre-pay for their on-arrival COVID-19 PCR test here</a>.
 Failing which, travellers will pay for the test on the spot during arrival, and should expect additional delays in the administration of the test and departure from the checkpoint.

 &#9744;  <i><b>J) [Short term visitors only] Contact Tracing App/Token</b></i>